guruvyasa/A-Quick-Java-Primer/exceptions.md

 **“Catch or specify requirement” if a block of code may throw an exception which is subjected to this requirement then it must be either within the try-catch block or it must explicitly say that it may throw that exception**

+**Types of exceptions**

+* Checked Exception
+        This category of exception is subject to the “catch or specify” requirement. eg.
+All exceptions related to file io are checked exceptions.
+Thus any code which does file io should be written in any of these two ways: